-Open Summer of code is a 3 week programme in different Belgian cities during the summer of 2015.
-The goal: provide Belgian based students the training, network and support necessary to transform open innovation projects into powerful real-world services.
+Open Summer of code 2015 was a 3 week programme in Namur, Ghent and Hasselt.
+The goal: provide 23 Belgian based students the training, network and support necessary to transform 6 open innovation projects into powerful real-world services.

 Powered by Bibnet

 Meet Bieblo, a lil’ fellow that wants to help your child find his or her new favorite book.
 By asking what your kid likes, whether it’s magic or sports, Bieblo suggests relevant books that are right up their alley and available in the nearest library.
 It’s a fun and user-friendly way to bring books back to young children.

 DCAT is a set of terms that describes datasets and standardises them.
 This way, computers can easily tell what certain datasets are about, without any human interaction.
 DCAT has three subprojects: integrating DCAT in IPT for INBO, extending a DCAT Drupal Module and creating a DCAT validator for the Flemish Government.